Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Aggressive local control and resection of metastases led to OS rates of 87% at 5 years and 63% at 10 years.
 Tumors were relatively resistant to radiation therapy.[

-There may be potential genetic targets for small molecules, but these should be studied as part of a clinical trial.
+There may be potential genetic targets for small molecules, but these need to be studied as part of a clinical trial.
 In an adult study, six of ten patients who received sunitinib achieved partial responses.[

 Desmoplastic small round cell tumor is a rare primitive sarcoma.